EB-5 Filing Fees in 2026: Complete Cost Breakdown

 -

 Missing fee increases.
 USCIS announces fee increases with limited advance notice.
-If you've been planning your petition, verify current fees immediately before filing rather than relying on information from months earlier.
+If you have been planning the petition, verify current fees immediately before filing rather than relying on older information.

 -

 Assuming fee waivers are available.
 Most EB-5 investors do not qualify for fee reductions because they must demonstrate significant financial capacity.
-Check the USCIS Fee Calculator to see if you qualify, but don't assume you do.
+Check the USCIS Fee Calculator to see if you qualify.
+Do not assume.

 -

 Paying fees to regional centers without verification.
-Verify which fees your regional center is collecting from you and what those fees cover.
-Some regional centers charge unnecessary fees or padding costs.
+Verify which fees the regional center is collecting and what those fees cover.
+Some charge unnecessary fees or padding costs.

 Frequently asked questions#

 Q: Are EB-5 filing fees refundable if my petition is denied?
-A: No. All USCIS filing fees (I-526E, I-485, I-829) are non-refundable.
-You pay them at the time of filing and they're not returned if your petition is denied.
-Only the capital investment can potentially be returned (if the project returns funds), not the filing fees.
+A: No. All USCIS filing fees (I-526E, I-485, I-829) are non refundable.
+You pay them at filing and they are not returned if the petition is denied.
+Only the capital investment can potentially be returned if the project returns funds.

-Q: Does my spouse pay a separate I-526E fee if they're a dependent on my petition?
-A: No. The I-526E filing fee covers all dependents included on your petition.
-If your spouse is listed as a dependent, they don't require a separate $3,675 fee.
+Q: Does my spouse pay a separate I-526E fee if they are a dependent on my petition?
+A: No. The I-526E filing fee covers all dependents included on the petition.
+If your spouse is listed as a dependent, they do not require a separate $3,675 fee.
 Only separate investor petitions require separate fees.

 Q: Can I deduct EB-5 filing fees on my taxes?
-A: Generally, no. Immigration fees are personal expenses and not tax-deductible.
-However, you should consult a tax advisor about your specific circumstances, as some professional fees (like attorney fees) might have limited deductibility in certain situations.
+A: Generally, no. Immigration fees are personal expenses and not tax deductible.
+Consult a tax advisor about your specific circumstances, since some professional fees, for example attorney fees, might have limited deductibility in certain situations.

 Q: Why is the Integrity Fund Fee separate from the regular filing fee?
 A: The Integrity Fund was created to enhance EB-5 program security and fraud prevention.
 Revenues go toward investigations, monitoring of regional centers, and program administration.
-It's separate because USCIS wanted it to fund specific integrity initiatives.
+It is separate because USCIS wanted it to fund specific integrity initiatives.

 Q: Do children under 21 pay different I-485 fees?
 A: As of the November 2025 court ruling, the I-485 fee is $1,440 per person.
 Children under 14 may qualify for reduced biometric requirements, but the base filing fee applies to all applicants.
 Check the current USCIS fee schedule for any age based adjustments.

 Q: What happens if I pay the wrong fee amount?
-A: USCIS will reject your petition if the fee is insufficient.
-If you overpay, USCIS refunds the difference, though this creates delay.
+A: USCIS will reject the petition if the fee is insufficient.
+If you overpay, USCIS refunds the difference, though that creates delay.
 Always verify the exact fee using the USCIS Fee Calculator before submitting payment.

 Q: Can I pay my EB-5 fees in installments?
-A: No. USCIS doesn't offer payment plan options for immigration fees.
-You must pay the full amount at the time of filing.
-Some regional centers or attorneys might offer payment plans for their professional fees, but USCIS fees are due in full.
+A: No. USCIS does not offer payment plans for immigration fees.
+You must pay the full amount at filing.
+Some regional centers or attorneys offer payment plans for their professional fees.
+USCIS fees are due in full.

 Q: Will fees increase again in 2026 or 2027?
 A: Possibly.
-USCIS has indicated they're evaluating future fee increases.
-Subscribe to USCIS announcements or consult your attorney regularly to stay informed about potential fee changes.
+USCIS has signaled it is evaluating future fee increases.
+Subscribe to USCIS announcements or consult your attorney regularly to stay informed.

 What EB5Status helps you do#

-EB5Status tracks all your fee payment deadlines and maintains a complete record of which fees you've paid.
-Instead of manually calculating costs and tracking invoice deadlines, you'll have a centralized dashboard showing your payment status throughout the EB-5 process.
+EB5Status tracks fee payment deadlines and keeps a complete record of which fees you have paid.
+Instead of manually calculating costs and tracking invoice deadlines, you get a centralized dashboard showing payment status through the EB-5 process.

-The platform sends reminders when fees are due so you're never surprised by an unexpected cost.
-You'll also find resources explaining all fees, tracking fee changes as USCIS updates their schedule, and comparing total costs across different project structures.
+The platform sends reminders when fees are due, so you are not surprised by an unexpected cost.
+You will also find resources explaining every fee, tracking fee changes as USCIS updates the schedule, and comparing total costs across different project structures.

 How processing speed affects total cost#